nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/inspecting-packages.md

 **What this does:**

-- Fetches package resources and outputs to stdout
+- Fetches PackageRevision resources and outputs to stdout
-- Shows all KRM of the package in ResourceList format
+- Shows all KRM resources in ResourceList format
-- Displays the complete package contents
+- Displays the complete PackageRevision contents

 **Example output:**